With more customers turning to the Internet for products and services, Search Engine Optimization (SEO) is more important now than ever before.

 Company listings on local, national and niche directory websites let the search engines and your prospects know where to find you.
 Consistent, authoritative and up-to-date citations create more exposure for your business and improve Google rankings.

-Step No. 1 is to ensure your Google My Business profile is complete.
+Step No. 1 is to ensure your Google Business Profile is complete.
 Don’t just submit the minimum; take advantage of all the opportunities to promote your business through this profile.
 Google is looking for images, hours of operation and more.
 Take the time to get this done!

 Begin a backlink strategy.
 If no one is linking to you, why should Google?
 Backlinks (links from other sites back to yours) can be golden, especially if they’re from sites that Google respects.
 On the other hand, links that Google recognizes as toxic can negatively affect your search engine rankings.